 Sweden, Ivory Coast, Poland, Jamaica, Ghana, France, Spain, United States, Ghana, Nigeria, England, Macedonia, Japan - 13 countries

-- Participating teams receive a Gothia Card, which provides free access to local transportation, tourist attractions, and more.
-In addition, social events such as parties are also planned.
+・Participating teams receive a Gothia Card, which provides free access to public transportation and tourist facilities in the city.
+Additionally, social events such as parties are also planned.

-- In the past, players who later excelled at the highest level in the world, such as Xabi Alonso (Spain), Andrea Pirlo (Italy), and Emmanuel Adebayor (Togo), have participated in the tournament.
+・In the past, players who later excelled at the top level worldwide, such as Xabi Alonso (Spain), Andrea Pirlo (Italy), and Emmanuel Adebayor (Togo), have participated.

-- The main achievements of teams from Japan that have participated in the past are as follows:
+・The main past achievements of teams from Japan are as follows.

 Official Website